Sanvaad/Invoice/README.md

 I built this with reactjs

-This project is for my redux skills
+This project is to practice my redux skills